The Architectural Goldsmith.

 She began to learn the discipline of jewellery making and design in 2005 at Morley College in London.

-She firmly believes that jewellery should be worn often, everyday perhaps, so much so that the pieces almost become part of your personality.
+She firmly believes that jewellery should be worn often, everyday perhaps, so much so that the pieces become part of your personality.